PACIFIC HEARING INC

-Will your insurance cover your hearing aids?”
-Because that is not an easy question to answer, we have taken the time to provide some basic information related to insurance coverage for hearing aids and hearing care.
+To help you better understand your insurance and how we can help, we have taken the time to provide some basic information related to insurance coverage for hearing aids and hearing care.

 Several Variables Determine Insurance Coverage for Hearing Aids

 Where you live and what type of insurance coverage you have are variables involved in determining whether or not you can expect coverage for hearing aids.
-However, this can also be affected by whether you take a reactive or proactive approach to insurance coverage, in other words, whether you have planned for hearing care coverage or left it as a low priority.
+However, this can also be affected by whether you have planned for hearing care coverage or left it as a low priority.

 Private Insurance